CatalogueOfLife/coldp/README.md

 ## Treatment
 [Treatments](http://plazi.org/api-tools/api/#What_is_a_treatment) are parts of publications that "treat" a single taxon.
 They can be an original description for a new species, but also subsequent taxonomic works and usually include several sections such as a diagnosis, description, material examied, distribution, etc.
 ColDP captures an entire treatment either as an TXT, HTML or XML document that lives as an individual file in a subfolder `treatments` and is named by the corresponding taxonID of the name usage it describes.
 The taxons `accordingToID` should always point to the reference the treatment is published in.
 Example: `treatments/19854332.html` would be an html document which is the marked up treatment for the taxon with ID `19854332`.

+## Best Practices

+### parentID vs flat ranks
+A taxonomic hierarchy can be established either as a parent child relationship using `Taxon.parentID` or by using the flat, higher rank terms on each record.
+If possible the parent child approach using `parentID` is preferrable and the flat higher ranks are not needed in that case.

+### Species with an uncertain genus
+Sometimes there a cases of a described species with a taxonomically unresolved placement.
+It appears to be a valid species, but there has been no updated taxonomic placement yet (or can't be because of missing types/information) and a current placement into some other genus is not possible and/or no new combination has yet been published.
+Instead of listing the same "split" genus twice COL strongly recommends to flag the species taxon with `provisional=true` and place it directly under it's next higher taxon, e.g. the family.